xRiddiK/ts6-query-web-interface/README.md

 ```
 Replace it with your actual TeamSpeak invite link.
 >
-Right-click your server → “Create Invite” → “Create” again → copy the link → paste it there.
+Right-click your server → “Create Invite” → “Create” again → copy the link → paste it there. ("detailed" step by step below)

 Then start the frontend:
 ```